camptocamp/c2cgeoportal/doc/integrator/cluster.rst

 For forcing the use of a slave for a POST/PUT/DELETE, add entries to the ``db_chooser/slave`` configuration.

-For having more than one instance of slave and having an automatic election of a new master in case of failure, you must setup an high availability proxy (HAProxy, for example).
+To have more than one slave instance and to have an automatic election of a new master in case of failure, you must setup a high availability proxy (HAProxy, for example).
 This is out of the scope of this document.
 If you do not care about failover, you can use one DNS entry with multiple IP entries for the slaves.